Identification and estimation of multinomial choice models with latent special covariates: Introduction

+I contribute to the discrete outcome literature in several respects.
+I show how existing results that use full-support-excluded covariates with monotonicity restrictions\footnote{See, for example, \citet{manski1985semiparametric, manski1988identification, heckman1990varieties, matzkin1992nonparametric, ichimura1998maximum, lewbel1998semiparametric, lewbel2000semiparametric, tamer03, matzkin2007heterogeneous, berry2009nonparametric, BHR, gautier2013nonparametric, gautier2015triangular, fox2016nonparametric, dunker2017nonparametric, fox2017note, fox2018unobserved, fox2020note}, and \citet{kashaev2020discerning}.} can be directly used in environments with bounded covariates.
+Formally, I demonstrate that my setting inherits all identifying properties of the setting with a special covariate.
+I also contribute to the literature on semiparametric models by showing that common parametric restrictions can be used instead of covariates that have full support (e.g., \citealp{fox2012random}).
+This paper is also related to the literature on identification of finite-dimensional parameters in discrete outcome models with bounded covariates.\footnote{E.g., \citet{magnac2007identification, chen2016informational, kline16}, and \citet{lewbel2021semiparametric}.} The main difference from that literature is that in my framework the distribution of latent variables (e.g., the random intercept) can be nonparametrically identified even if these latent variables have full support, but covariates are bounded.

+My approach is complementary to existing methods.
+Since as an input my framework requires the average structural demand function (i.e., the choice probability function) for one good, my results may be combined with the ones in \citet{berry2020nonparametric} to nonparametricaly identify the distribution of unobserved individual level heterogeneity.
+Moreover, in situations where the researcher is not sure whether covariates have full support and is willing to impose mild restrictions because of tractability or data limitations, my approach can provide an additional reassurance of identification.
+Also, the results in this paper provide a more solid econometric foundation to the models with at least one normally distributed random coefficient (e.g. \citealp{nevo2000practitioner}).

 The paper is organized as follows.
-Section~\ref{sec:binary example} provides a motivating example.
-In Section~\ref{sec:model} I describe the setting and derive general identification results.
-Section~\ref{sec: gaussian} specializes the results from Section~\ref{sec:model} for widely used normally distributed latent variables.
-In Sections~\ref{sec: applications} I apply the result from Section~\ref{sec:model} to three different discrete outcome models.
+In Section~\ref{sec: model}, I describe the setting.
+Sections~\ref{sec:nonparam} and~\ref{sec:normal error} provide two identification results.
+I show how my identification results can be extended to bundles model in Section~\ref{sub: bundles}.
+In Sections~\ref{sec: estimation} and~\ref{sec: simulations}, I propose a new estimator of the finite-dimensional parameters and evaluate its performance in simulations.
+Section~\ref{sec: empirical application} provides an empirical illustration.
 Section~\ref{sec:conclusion} concludes.
-All proofs can be found in Appendix~\ref{app:proofs}.
+All proofs can be found in Appendix~\ref{app: proofs}.
+Appendix~\ref{app: simulations} provides additional simulation evidence.